ardentperf/cnpg-playground/lab/README.md

 ## 🔧 Hardware Requirements

+You specifically need **Ubuntu 25.04 Server** and make sure you *do not install a desktop*.

 Requirements for **your laptop**, to run locally with VirtualBox or another virtualization software:

 ```
 6 CPUs, 24GB memory, 150GB disk
+(this includes extra hardware capacity for your laptop, while the VM is running)
 ```

 Requirements of **the VM or cloud instance itself**: